asimwe1/rust_chatapp/README.md

 ## Future Improvements

 Rocket is currently built on a synchronous HTTP backend.
-Once the Rust aynchronous I/O libraries have stabalized, a migration to a new, more performant HTTP backend is planned.
+Once the Rust asynchronous I/O libraries have stabilized, a migration to a new, more performant HTTP backend is planned.
 We expect performance to improve significantly at that time.
 The [Stabilize HTTP Library](https://github.com/SergioBenitez/Rocket/issues/17) issue tracks the progress on this front.